Subscribe to our blog

 We serve both types of clients, and our timeline is typically three months from starting a project to getting the app approved and launched in the app store.
 While the initial efforts are different, the end result is often the same:

-Our strategy development process is built on three key elements: (1) strategizing your app experience (2) crafting the user experience and (3) creating a solid product roadmap.
+Our strategy development process around how to build an app is built on three key elements: (1) strategizing your app experience (2) crafting the user experience and (3) creating a solid product roadmap.
 If you’re building an app from scratch, we call this phase the blueprint process, but if you have an existing app we call it an app redux.
 While some elements differ between the two, typically the experience is consistent across both situations.